nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Some features discussed in this article (such as suggestion sound playback and UIA notification event handler) were integrated into recent NVDA releases.
 I will point out some of these, as well as provide how these were integrated, including planning involved and some tips on modifying add-on features to fit into NVDA's code base.

+### Information on add-on update feature

+This article will sometimes reference add-on update feature, which is gone in 2019.
+The information about it is kept here for reference purposes.
+An add-on appropriately named "Add-on Updater" is used to update windows 10 App Essentials and other add-ons.

 ## Fun with UI Automation

 Before we dive into how the add-on works, it is helpful to understand what UIA is and wy it is important.
-Only then the rest of the article makes sense, as Windows 10 and universal apps are UIA universes.
+Only then the rest of the article makes sense, as Windows 10 and universal apps are UIA universes (exceptions exist, including desktop apps converted for distribution in Microsoft Store).

 UI Automation (UIA), released in 2007, is an accessibility API based on Component Object Model (COM) that allows assistive technologies and other programs to communicate with each other regarding accessibility information about a control.
 In some respects, this API is a replacement for Microsoft Active Accessibility (MSAA), sometimes called IAccessible that was released in the 1990's.
 Being a COM-based API set, it allows programs and objects to expose essential information regardless of programming language in use as long as an object exposes documented routines that other programs can use.